OrangeCrush/sinatra-demo/README.md

    nlm00121  => true  ...... (this server is in maintenance mode) nlm00124  => false ...... (this server is not in maintenance mode)

-Make a simple ui to facilitate these requests
+Make a simple ui to facilitate POST requests